Protect Your Property Rights

 • Missed easements or rights of way that could limit your use of the property

 There are two types of title insurance policies.
 As mentioned, the owner’s policy protects the homebuyer.
 A loan policy protects the lender.
+This policy also benefits the borrower because it provides an initial source of coverage and compensation in the event of a challenge to the borrower’s title or lender’s lien priority.
 Most lenders usually require a loan policy when they issue you a loan.
 The loan policy is based usually on the dollar amount of your loan.
 It only protects the lender’s interests in the property should a problem with the title arise.
 It does not protect the buyer.
 The policy amount decreases each year and eventually disappears as the loan is paid off.
 An owner’s policy, usually issued in the amount of the real estate purchase, provides protection for as long as you or your heirs have an interest in the property.

 Real-life Title Problems